usnistgov/slapseg/slapsegiii/README.md

    - Library containing required implementations of methods from the [SlapSeg III API].
 Submitted libraries must link against **but not include** this library
+- [nullimpl]
+   - A stub library compliant with the [SlapSeg III API] that can be used as a starting point for development.

 Communication
 -------------